-In addition to the gypsum objects, the store is also furnished with sharp aluminium tables, glossy hammer painted steel pipes, black pigmented glass and accents of soft coloured translucent silicone objects.
-Thus creating a feeling of having stepped into a spatial collage made of modernist utopias and bare mountain landscapes.
+The main design feature of NK Sport’s fit out is the bush hammered gypsum furniture, an intentional wink to Asplund, who coined the international architectural term New brutalism.
+The space is furnished with sharp aluminum tables, glossy hammer painted steel pipes, black pigmented glass, and accents of soft colored translucent silicone objects.
+A mélange creating a feeling of having stepped into a spatial collage of modernist utopias, and bare mountain landscapes.